#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

 Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening is the process of getting them used to the great outdoors.
+Hardening is the process of getting them used to outdoor life, spring rains, and temperature swings.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.
 Speak to a garden center associate or read your seed packets for more information.

 Should I use peat moss starters or coir starters?